irobot-ros/conan-ros2/README.md

 The `conan` directory contains 4 different Conan recipes.

-Two of this recipes are the base for developing any other ROS 2 application in Conan.
+Two of these recipes are the base for developing any other ROS 2 application in Conan.

- - `ros2-base` this is not a stand-alone recipe, but rather a [python requires](https://docs.conan.io/en/1.35/extending/python_requires.html), i.e. a "base class" that provides methods and utilities to be used in other ROS 2 recipes.
+ - `ros2-base` is not a stand-alone recipe, but rather a [python requires](https://docs.conan.io/en/1.35/extending/python_requires.html), i.e. a "base class" that provides methods and utilities to be used in other ROS 2 recipes.
  - `ros2-virtualenvgen` this package provides a Conan virtual environment that can be used to expose env variables of all the ROS 2 recipes required by an application.

 Then we have two additional recipes that serve as an example of how the base recipes can be used to build and package ROS 2 libraries.